markitosgv/JWTRefreshTokenBundle/README.md

 This bundle requires Symfony 3.3+ or 4.0+.

+If you want use this bundle with previous Symfony versions, please use 0.2.x releases.

 **Protip:** Though the bundle doesn't enforce you to do so, it is highly recommended to use HTTPS.

 Installation